We've all heard the saying "It's not what you've got, it's what you do with it that counts."

 The fact is that there are as many shapes and sizes of penis as there are men in the world.

 So what is normal?
-Judging by the pictures above, anything from one inch erect to twelve inches is normal, in the sense that somewhere in the world there are millions of men with a penis that size.
+Anything from one inch erect to twelve inches is normal, in the sense that somewhere in the world there are millions of men with a penis that size.

 Sure, most men men fit into a range of between five and six inches when erect, but it's still true that penises occur in all shapes and sizes.